Abaco Island tranquility meets luxury bonefishing at the Delphi Club Bahamas

 The Great Room at the center of the house can seat 20 for dinner with ease plus lots of room to spare for relaxing.
 An honesty bar, abundant comfortable seating and stunning views from its many glass doors.
 With fine antiques and an overhead gallery full of fishing paraphernalia, the Great Room is full of character and atmosphere.

-The Great Room at the centre of the house features an enormous dining table (which can seat over twenty people), a discreet honesty bar, abundant comfortable seating and stunning views from its many glass doors.
+The Great Room at the center of the house features an enormous dining table (which can seat over twenty people), a discreet honesty bar, abundant comfortable seating and stunning views from its many glass doors.
 With fine antique furnishings, an overhead gallery full of fishing gear, an eclectic library; the Great Room is full of charm and atmosphere.

 The friendly household staff is reliable and discreet.
 The Club’s scrumptious food is some of the best in the Bahamas; fresh and delicious, making optimal use of local ingredients.
 And the Lodge has an exceptional wine list that is very fairly priced.

-In the labyrinth of creeks that penetrate Great Abaco Island lays treasure, not the ghost of pirates, but the elusive grey ghost, the bonefish.
+In the labyrinth of creeks that penetrate Great Abaco Island, lays treasure.
+Not the ghost of pirates, but the elusive grey ghost, the bonefish.
 The area is perfect for bonefish and it is common to see vast schools of the fish tailing.

-The second and largest area is the Marls, located on the west side of the island, is a vast mangrove studded flat that extends all the way to the east end of the Grand Bahama Island and contains hundreds of square miles of rarely fished territory.
+The second and largest area is the Marls, located on the west side of the island.
+It is a vast mangrove studded flat that extends all the way to the east end of the Grand Bahama Island and contains hundreds of square miles of rarely fished territory.
 The creeks are literally littered with bonefish holes.
 The size of the nearly translucent bonefish average about three to five pounds, and there are a few permit there as well, but consider permit a bonus if encountered.
 This lodge provides the best access to the central part of the Marls and Cherokee Sound.

-The Delphi Club uses dependable Dolphin 16ft skiffs which have padded seats, a leaning bar on the casting platform and dry storage lockers, as well as radios and GPS Locators.
+The Delphi Club Bahamas uses dependable Dolphin 16ft skiffs which have padded seats, a leaning bar on the casting platform and dry storage lockers, as well as radios and GPS Locators.

 Some of the bonefishing guides are from the nearby settlement of Cherokee and all are native born and know the local water like the back of their hands.